progwebtec/classes-module/content/classes/ss2025/wt1/labs/sprint-06-apis.md

 With the Schema and Mongoose Requests you've created in the last lab it should be easy to use the database to implement the api - remove all hard-coded data from your app and replace it with database queries.
 You might want to move your static data to seed files.
-Using seed files comes in especially handy if you start with with a use case that reads data rather than writes in the database - but it's a good practice anyway as you don't loose time entering data manually.
+Using seed files comes in especially handy if you start with with a use case that reads data rather than writes in the database - but it's a good practice anyway as you don't loose time entering data

 ## Report